shaysugg/Notes/iOS-study/RW Expert Swift/Codable.md

 }
 ```
 ## Custom Coding Initializers
-first we need to write the init and then choose our coding container.
+First we need to write the init and then choose our coding container.
-different containers explained as below
+Different containers explained as below
 ![](attachments/coding-container.png)
 * Single value container:
 ``` Swift